 Happily, I was able to figure out what I had done to share.
 And I also discovered that this all-new ice cream doesn’t require an ice cream maker at all.
 Yes, really.
 So if you don’t have a machine, fear not: it’s simply blended up, poured in a container, and left to chill on its own in the freezer.
 And after a few hours (no stirring required!), I dug my spoon into the most luscious, creamiest ice cream imaginable, again.

-From Ready for Dessert (Ten Speed) by David Lebovitz This is the world’s easiest ice cream.
-It takes literally a minute to put together—since it’s winter, I simply set the bowl of chocolate and milk on the radiator, and while I leisurely and lovingly take the time to peel the banana, the chocolate melts and is soon ready to use.
+This is the world’s easiest ice cream.
+It takes literally a minute to put together.
 You can easily increase this recipe to make more than it calls for.
-It is important that you follow the recipe exactly and use the liquor, since that gives the ice cream it’s luscious, scoopable consistency.
+It is important that you follow the recipe exactly and use the liquor since that gives the ice cream it’s luscious scoopable consistency.
 I haven’t tried it with any other liquor, but in place of the rum, you could use whiskey or bourbon.
 The banana gives the ice cream a smooth, creamy consistency and provides the sweetness, so use a nice, ripe one.
-I found that this keeps for weeks in the freezer and maintains its absolutely perfect consistency.
+I found that this keeps for weeks in the freezer where it maintains its absolutely perfect consistency.
 Cheers!

 1. In a small bowl set over a pan of simmering water (or in the microwave), melt the chocolate with the milk.